jbreizh/ImagePainting/README.md

 # ImagePainting

+Old version of ImagePainting, but i want to keep this first version

+I strongly advise you to use the new version can be find at [ImagePainting2](https://github.com/jbreizh/imagepainting2).

+This version used to work, but is untested now (july 2023).

 ## Introduction

 Existing project on the topic like Adafruit [NeoPixel Painter](https://learn.adafruit.com/neopixel-painter/overview) or [Light Painting with Raspberry Pi](https://learn.adafruit.com/light-painting-with-raspberry-pi/overview) are great and have been a great source of inspiration/information, but i find those too complicated and unpractical on the field.
 You need too much hardware and you can't be far from your computer to load other image or tweak parameters.